flutter/website/src/docs/testing/index.md

 Unit tests generally don't read from or write to disk, render to screen, or receive user actions from outside the process running the test.
+For more information regarding unit tests, you can view the following recipes or run `flutter test --help` in your terminal.

 ### Recipes